Dechrissen/hstk/assets/LEGACY_CONVERSION.md

 python clean-a9t9.py
 ```

 The cleaned file will be output to `/data/src/text/a9t9_cleaned.txt`.
+It's recommended to review the sentences in the output file; there could still be some weird artifacts in the text if the background was not completely black.

 Then, to add the contents of all the `.txt` files in `/data/src/text` to the database, run: